 BRUSSELS (AP) — The European Union's antitrust authority on Tuesday approved the Polish government's 200 million-euro ($270 million) bailout for its ailing national carrier, LOT airlines.

 The 28-nation bloc's executive Commission said the assistance does not violate EU rules limiting state aid to businesses since it will "allow the company to become viable in the long-term without unduly distorting competition."

 Star Alliance member LOT has been in financial difficulty for several years.
 In May 2013, the EU approved a 100 million-euro government rescue loan in exchange for a restructuring plan meant to offset any competitive advantage.
 In the plan, the airline discontinued some profitable routes and reduced capacity to trim costs.
-Poland then proposed the 200 million-euro capital injection to help LOT regain its long-term viability by 2015.
+The Polish government then proposed the 200 million-euro capital injection to help LOT regain its long-term viability by 2015.

 EU antitrust chief Joaquin Almunia said LOT's "restructuring plan should make it a viable company in the near future."

 The airline's CEO, Sebastian Mikosz, said it was a "very important day for LOT."

 He said the restructuring plan ensured the airline's longer-term survival by cutting costs and improving revenues, allowing LOT to register a net profit in 2013 — the first in years.

 LOT was Europe's first airline to have Boeing 787 planes and says the fuel-efficient models have helped cut costs.